Vitamin E - Why is Vitamin E Important for Children?

 Supports the immune system: Like other nutrients, vitamin E is essential for your child’s health.
 It protects kids from illness and infection by boosting their immune system, making it a crucial part of your children’s daily dietary needs.

-How does this vitamin strengthen immune functions in your kids?
-Vitamin E supports the immune system by increasing the production of immune cells, especially T-cells.
-T-cells fight against already infected cells and also activate other immune cells for an effective immune response.
-Research shows that children taking vitamin E supplements for five weeks are less likely to get infectious diseases than their counterparts.
+Vitamin E boosts your child’s immune system by increasing T-cell production, which helps fight infections and activate other immune cells.
+Research shows that kids taking vitamin E supplements for five weeks are less likely to get sick.
 (5)

 In 2010, a study concluded that people taking vitamin E supplements observe a significant decline in hair loss.
 It is thought that the antioxidant property of this vitamin reduces the oxidative stress of the scalp that contributes to hair loss.
 (4)